-Our mission is to build community capacity for informed, engaged, civil deliberation.
+Our mission is to build community capacity for civic discourse and democratic engagement.

-The Institute for Civic Discourse and Democracy (ICDD) was formed as an interdisciplinary, non-partisan organization in 2004 in response to polarizing political discourse and increasingly complex public issues that challenge democratic decision-making.
-ICDD engages in research, education, and facilitation of civic conversations to promote greater citizen participation in deliberation and public dialogue.
+The Institute for Civic Discourse and Democracy (ICDD) was formed in 2004 as an interdisciplinary, non-partisan organization in response to polarization and increasingly complex public issues that challenge democratic decision-making.
+ICDD engages in research, education, and facilitation of civic conversations to promote greater citizen participation through deliberation and dialogue.
+Democracy offers a system in which people participate in decisions affecting their lives.
+Their engagement can be optimized by the quality and frequency of civic discourse.
+This serves to reinforce citizenship in other essential processes of democratic engagement, including elections, community organizing, and jury deliberation.

 All meetings and public conversations facilitated by ICDD are encouraged to begin by adopting principles of civic discourse as ground rules for the duration of the event.